albertoalvaradojr/Scension-Game/README.md

 <h2>
   Directional UI
 </h2>
-Here I created a Directional UI element that directs the player to where the Objective is.
+I created a Directional UI element that directs the player to where the Objective is.

 <br>
 <br>